 So the obvious question was would I do next?
 A provincial election was expected in early 2012, so I decided to go out on a limb and put my name forward for the PC nomination in St Albert.
 From the outset I knew it would be a steep uphill battle.
 I was up against two candidates with much deeper ties to the community and much greater name recognition.
 Still, I threw myself into the process, spending long hours door knocking, listening to what St Albert Conservatives had to say, and making the case that I would be an effective representative in the Legislature.
 I was obviously not successful, but in the end I was happy with how I placed, the experiences I gained, and how I conducted myself during the process.

 As I campaigned, I was well aware that a second career in politics was far from a sure thing.
 I had a young family, a mortgage, and needed some way to support the whole operation.
-So simultaneously with campaigning, I went through the recruiting process for the Edmonton Police Service.
-A few weeks after losing the nomination, I was a member of the EPS recruit class #124.
+So simultaneously with campaigning, I went through the recruiting process for to join the police.
+A few weeks after losing the nomination, I was a member of recruit class.

 I turned 39 years old on the second day of recruit training.
 I was not the oldest person in my class, but very close to it.
 So far as a midlife crisis goes, this was probably not exactly stereotypical.
 But it felt right.
 Policing was something I had seriously considered back when I was in high school, and I was still in good enough shape to keep up with the 20 year-olds that comprised most of the rest of my class.
 Also, it was liberating to be back at the bottom of the totem pole compared to my last several years in the military.

-To be completely honest, hitting the streets after finishing recruit class was an eye opening experience.
-I was assigned to Downtown Division which contained some of the most challenging, high crime locations in Edmonton.
-Working the shelter district as well as the 118 ave area where most of our street level prostitution happens, I interacted with people who live on the fringes of society.
+To be completely honest, hitting the streets after finishing recruit class was an eye opening experience as I was assigned to work in challenging, high crime locations.
+I interacted with people who live on the fringes of society.
 It did not take long until I got to know some of them.
 A human face and story replaced what was previous a stock stereotype.

-Other than a few months where I flew the Air One police helicopter filling in for the regular pilots, I have exclusively worked the street as a Patrol Constable.
+Other than a few months where I flew the police helicopter filling in for the regular pilots, I have exclusively worked the street as a Patrol Constable.
 In patrol I have responded to all manner of events.
 I have been first off at homicide scenes, fatal vehicle collisions and aggravated sexual assaults.
 But more often than not, we respond to calls as mediators, keeping the peace between arguing spouses, neighbors battling over a parking spot, or landlords and tenants dealing with rent issues.
 Sometimes you are the bearer of good news, like letting someone know that their stolen car has been recovered undamaged.
-Other times you are the grim reaper, a few months ago I brought the news to a St Albert mother that her adult son was the latest casualty in the ongoing fentanyl epidemic.
+Other times you are the bearing of terrible news, a few months ago I had to go and inform a St Albert mother that her adult son was the latest casualty in the ongoing fentanyl epidemic.